 What is included in a home inspection?

-A home inspection is a visual examination of a home’s physical structure and systems to identify any potential problems or areas of concern.
-It is typically performed by a licensed home inspector and is a valuable part of the home buying process.
+A home inspection is a visual examination of the physical structure and systems of a home to identify any potential problems or areas of concern.
+Typically performed by a licensed home inspector, it is a valuable part of the home buying process.

-• Structural integrity: The inspector will check for any signs of damage to the home’s foundation, walls, roof, and other structural components.
+• Structural Integrity: Checks for damage to the foundation, walls, roof, and other structural components.

-• Major systems: The inspector will also check the condition of the home’s heating and cooling system, plumbing system, electrical system, and appliances.
+• Major Systems: Checks the condition of the heating and cooling, plumbing, electrical systems, and appliances.

-• Safety hazards: The inspector will look for any potential safety hazards, such as tripped breakers, faulty wiring, or loose railings.
+• Safety Hazards: Identifies potential safety hazards, such as tripped breakers, faulty wiring, or loose railings.

-• General condition: The inspector will also assess the overall condition of the home, including the roof, siding, windows, doors, and interior finishes.
+• General Condition: Assesses the overall condition of the home, including the roof, siding, windows, doors, and interior finishes.

-Once the home inspection is complete, the inspector will give you a written report that outlines their findings.
-The report will typically include a list of any problems or areas of concern.
-You should review the report carefully and discuss any questions or concerns you have with your inspector and Real Estate Agent
+Once the inspection is complete, the inspector will provide a written report outlining their findings, including any problems or areas of concern.
+Review the report carefully and discuss any questions or concerns with your inspector and real estate agent.

-Feel free to call us with any questions.
-We love talking to our customers.
+Feel free to call us with any questions – we’re happy to help!

 The 406 Team